Rapper Tech N9ne to headline Belly Up Aspen

 "I don't count," Tech said this week from a tour stop in Des Moines, Iowa.
 "I just write my life. … People asked me how I feel and I didn't even know.
 But it reminds me that I have to stay fresh and I have been staying fresh all these years."

-The rapper's fall "Independent Grind" tour comes to Fiddler's Green in Denver on Friday and Belly Up Aspen on Saturday.
+The rapper's fall "Independent Grind" tour comes to Fiddler's Green in Denver today and Belly Up Aspen on Saturday.

 Tech is bringing fellow Strange Music rappers Futuristic and Dizzy Wright — who are both featured on his new single "My Own Zone" — and Krizz Kaliko on the tour, showcasing songs from "Planet," his 20th album, released in March.